DevDockTools

 AVIF compresses better.
 WebP deploys easier.
 They are not mutually exclusive.

 For a new project launching today: configure Next.js with ['image/avif', 'image/webp'] and forget about it — you get the best of both with no extra work.
-For an existing site on a custom stack, WebP is the high-ROI migration: simple tooling, 97% browser support, and 30-40% typical file size reduction over JPEG.
+For an existing site on a custom stack, WebP is the high-ROI migration: simple tooling, near-universal browser support, and a meaningful typical file size reduction over JPEG.

 The one scenario where WebP alone is not enough: serving photographic content to users on high-bandwidth-cost connections (emerging markets, mobile data).
-For those audiences, the extra 20-30% AVIF saves on top of WebP is meaningful.
+For those audiences, the extra savings AVIF delivers on top of WebP can be meaningful.

 Frequently Asked Questions